eclipse-epsilon/epsilon-website/mkdocs/docs/doc/etl.md

 ## Concrete Syntax

 The concrete syntax of a transformation rule is displayed in the listing below.
 The optional `abstract`, `lazy` and `primary` attributes of the rule are specified using respective annotations.
 The name of the rule follows the `rule` keyword and the `source` and `target` parameters are defined after the `transform` and `to` keywords.
+Since 2.9, `target` parameters can take an initializer expression to set their initial value (e.g. to create an instance of a specific subtype based on information in the source model).

-Also, the rule can define an optional comma-separated list of rules it extends after the `extends` keyword.
+A rule can define an optional comma-separated list of rules it extends after the `extends` keyword.
 Inside the curly braces ({}), the rule can optionally specify its `guard` either as an EOL expression following a colon (:) (for simple guards) or as a block of statements in curly braces (for more complex guards).
 Finally, the `body` of the rule is specified as a sequence of EOL statements.

 ```
 (@abstract)?